ZackHarrington/fluid-simulator/README.md

 Troubleshooting:
  - Sometimes CL.exe won't work, usually you're already running the program so close and simply rebuild and it should be fixed

+To-do:
+ - Implement more accurate math for particle collisions